Fill in this quick form to receive your FREE personal holiday quote from us...

 Travel time Waitomo Caves to Hamilton – 1 hour

 After your Waitomo Caves adventure journey to Hamilton, New Zealand’s largest inland city, situated on the banks of the Waikato River.
 Being in the hub of the central North Island, visitors have easy access to iconic attractions such as Waitomo Caves, Raglan’s surf coast and Te Aroha Mineral Pools.
 For fun – visit the chocolate and candy factory, Hamilton Gardens and the weekly markets.
-From cafes, art galleries and shopping, through to an ever changing calendar of high profile events, Hamilton is a great holiday destination.
+From cafés, art galleries and shopping, through to an

 Stay 2 nights in Hamilton.